Therealtobu/NightObufuscator/README.md

 </p>

 ---
-**Hercules** is a powerful Lua obfuscator designed to make your Lua code _nearly_ impossible to reverse-engineer.
-With multiple layers of advanced obfuscation techniques, Hercules ensures your scripts are secure from prying eyes.
+Night Obfuscator
+Night is a lightweight and efficient Lua obfuscator designed to protect source code from being easily read, modified, or reverse-engineered.
+It focuses on simplicity, performance, and practical code protection without unnecessary overhead.
 <br>
 <br>
 If you decide to use/fork Hercules, please do **star it** to show support.
 It helps out a ton!